 The initial phase of EOSC

-In an initial phase of development from 2016 to 2020, the European Commission (EC) made a financial investment of approximately €350 million to begin building the foundations of EOSC through project calls in Work Programmes in Horizon 2020.
-This investment was targeted to develop a new pan- European access mechanism to public e-infrastructures, to coordinate related national activities, to connect European research infrastructures (RIs) to EOSC, to set up and begin the implementation of the FAIR guiding principles, and to start a FAIR-compliant certification scheme for research data infrastructures.
+In an initial phase of development from 2016 to 2020, the European Commission made a financial investment of approximately €350 million to begin building the foundations of EOSC through project calls in Work Programmes in Horizon 2020.
+This investment was targeted to develop a new pan-European access mechanism to public e-infrastructures, to coordinate related national activities, to connect European research infrastructures (RIs) to EOSC, to set up and begin the implementation of the FAIR guiding principles, and to start a FAIR-compliant certification scheme for research data infrastructures.
 These projects have involved the community of stakeholders of the EOSC and have been steadily developing the broader the EOSC ecosystem.

 To direct the strategic implementation of EOSC, the EC published an implementation roadmap in 2018 detailing six main action lines to realise an architecture, data, services, access and interfaces, rules and governance for EOSC.
 This roadmap not only served the first implementation phase of EOSC in 2018–2020 under Horizon 2020, but also prepared for the second implementation phase of EOSC under the new funding programme of Horizon Europe for 2021–2027.

-With the aim of bringing the community together and ensuring a smooth transition from the first to the second implementation phase of EOSC, a three-tiered transition governance structure was established to run from 2019–2020.
+With the aim of bringing the community together and ensuring a smooth transition from the first to the second implementation phase of EOSC, a transition governance structure was established to run from 2018–2020.
 The transition governance bodies founded a new legal entity called EOSC Association which has as members all relevant stakeholders in the EOSC ecosystem and will enter into a contractual agreement with the European Commission to direct the Partnership under Horizon Europe.

 The EOSC Partnership

-The EOSC Partnership brings together all relevant stakeholders to co-design and deploy a European Research Data Commons where data are findable, accessible, interoperable and reusable (FAIR).
+The EOSC Partnership brings together all relevant stakeholders to co-design and deploy the European Research Data Commons where data are findable, accessible, interoperable and reusable (FAIR).
 An open and inclusive European Partnership will help ensure directionality (common vision and objectives) and additionality (complementary commitments and contributions at all levels).
 It will help provide a framework to reach consensus amongst those committed to achieving results.